csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 does not support CA certificate suppression, the server SHOULD ignore the 0xTBD1 flag.

-To prevent a failed TLS connection, a server could chose to not send its intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.
+To prevent a failed TLS connection, a server could choose to send its intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.